rudzainy/rudzainy.github.io-rosak/_posts/2023-12-25-activerecord-connectionnotestablished-restarting-postgres-for-rails.md

 Seems that I have `postgresql@14` installed.

+## 2. Restart Postgres

 Now, navigate to this folder:

 ```bash
   $ cd /usr/local/var
 ```

-Look for the same Postgres installation folder as in Homebrew above.
+Look for the same Postgres installation folder as in Homebrew list above.

 ```bash
   $ ls